+- Having two parents with a defective PKU gene.
 Both parents must pass along a copy of the mutated PKU gene for their child to develop the condition.
-If only one parent has the PKU gene, there's no risk of passing PKU to a child.

-Children of mothers who have PKU but who didn't follow the PKU diet during pregnancy also may be affected.
-Although these children don't often have PKU, they do have serious consequences of the high level of phenylalanine in the mother's blood.
+Children of mothers with PKU who didn't follow the PKU diet during pregnancy are at risk of birth defects due to the high levels of phenylalanine in their mothers' blood.

 Oct.
 17, 2017